Veterans Affairs Medical Center Substance Abuse Treatment Programs - Boise Idaho

 Veterans Affairs Medical Center Substance Abuse Treatment Programs - Boise, ID

-Veterans Affairs Medical Center Substance Abuse Treatment Programs is treatment facility located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID that offers medication assisted treatment for addiction.
-It accepts veterans into its treatment service.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides suboxone prescription, methadone/buprenorphine for pain management and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs consist of 12-step facilitation, dialectical behavior therapy and motivational interviewing.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs also offers detox services and offers methamphetamines detoxification, opioid detox and cocaine detoxification.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs is treatment facility located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID that offers medication-assisted substance abuse treatment.
+It accepts veterans into its treatment program.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides naltrexone administration, suboxone prescription and methadone/buprenorphine for pain management to young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs consist of substance use counseling, relapse prevention and trauma-related counseling.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs also provides detox services and offers alcohol detox, opioid detox and methamphetamines detoxification.

 Address: 500 West Fort Street, Building 114, Boise, ID 83702